Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Causal Rule Sets

 \subsection{Prior}

-We use a generative process described in \cite{wang2016bayesian} for the prior that favors a simple model, i.e., a \emph{small} set of \emph{short} rules.
-A small model is easy to interpret since it contains fewer conditions to comprehend.
-Meanwhile, the shorter a rule, the larger the support, which naturally avoids overfitting.
-Let $\mathcal{A}$ denote a rule space partitioned into pools of rules with equal lengths, indexed by rule length $l$. $\mathcal{A} = \mathcal{A}_1\cup\cdots\mathcal{A}_L$, $L$ being the maximum rule length a user allows.

-Assume the interpretability of a rule is only associated with its length.
-Then rules in the same pool $\mathcal{A}_l$ are drawn uniformly randomly with probability $p_l$, on which we place a beta prior, yielding
+We use a generative process described in \cite{wang2017bayesian} for the prior that favors a simple model, i.e., a \emph{small} set of \emph{short} rules.
+A small model is easy to interpret since it contains fewer conditions to comprehend, as demonstrated by the human evaluation in recent work on interpretable rule-based models \citep{wang2018multi}.
+Meanwhile, shorter rules often have larger support since there are fewer conditions to satisfy, which naturally avoids overfitting.
+Let us provide some basic definitions below. \begin{definition} The number of conditions in a rule is called the \textit{length} of the rule. \end{definition} Let $\mathcal{A}$ denote a rule space partitioned into subspaces of pre-mined candidate rules by their lengths, i.e., $\mathcal{A} = \mathcal{A}_1\cup\cdots\mathcal{A}_L$, $L$ being the maximum rule length a user allows. $\mathcal{A}_l$ represents a set of candidate rules with length $l$.
+We generate a causal rule set $A$ by drawing rules from $\{\mathcal{A}_l\}_{l=1}^L$.
+Each rule from $\mathcal{A}_l$ is independently selected for inclusion in the rule set with probability $p_l$, which is drawn from a beta prior.
+More specifically, from $\mathcal{A}$, we will choose a set of rules with different lengths, selected from corresponding candidate sets.
+We may choose, for instance, one rule of length 1 from $\mathcal{A}_1$, 0 rules of length 2 from $\mathcal{A}_2$, 4 rules of length 3 from $\mathcal{A}_3$ and no other rules from any of the other $\mathcal{A}_l$'s.